AU-BCE-EE/GD-NH3/README.md

 ## reductions-lit
 Emission reductions for abatement techniques based on literature data.

+### analysis-xlsx
+Simple spreadsheet analysis for combining 2014 summary and new literature data.
+See Data description section below for details.

 ### data
 Emission data from literature.
 Main files are describe in the list below.